the3deer/android-3D-model-viewer/README.md

 ======

   1. Compile project from your android IDE, connect your android device and run application
-  1. Or download the file android-3DModel.apk from your device and install it
+  1. Or download the file https://github.com/andresoviedo/android-3DModel/raw/master/android-3DModel.apk to your device and install it
   2. Open the application.
 You should see a menu.
 From there you can load some demos or load your own model
   3. Once the scenario is loaded, pinch and rotate to see the 3D scene from another perspective.